 Award for Distinguished Research in Teacher Education

-The award(s) for Distinguished Research in Teacher Education has been established to recognize and encourage outstanding investigations influencing teacher education and/or student learning.
-This award is also intended to emphasize the Association's concern for excellence in teacher education.
-The Association of Teacher Educators presents this award(s) in anticipation that such recognition will stimulate research to: (1) further the development of teacher education; (2) disseminate related information nationally and internationally; and (3) expand the knowledge base relative to teacher education.
+The award for Distinguished Research in Teacher Education has been established to recognize and promote exceptional research that substantially contributes to the improvement of teacher education.
+The Association of Teacher Educators presents this award in anticipation that such recognition will stimulate research to: (1) further the development of teacher education; (2) disseminate related information nationally and internationally; and (3) expand the knowledge base relative to teacher education.